Astros pull out victory to earn DH split with A's | Sports-Games

 Astros pull out victory to earn DH split with A's

 Khris Davis' first homer in over a month powered Oakland (25-15) to the opening win.
 The top two teams in the American League West have two games remaining -- one each on Wednesday and Thursday, also in Oakland -- in this five-game, four-day series that will complete the season series.
-The Astros' win in Tuesday's nightcap was the first by the visiting team in the first eight games of the series, which the A's lead 5-3.
+The Astros' win in Tuesday's nightcap was the first by the team playing in the opposition's ballpark in the first eight games of the series, which the A's lead 5-3.

 Having used a four-run fourth inning to erase a four-run deficit, the Astros pushed across the decisive run after an error by A's shortstop Vimael Machin opened the door in the seventh.
 After failing to bunt, Myles Straw advanced George Springer to second with an infield single, after which Michael Brantley walked to load the bases and set the stage for Gurriel.